 Talk to them and/or their parents about how the rent will be covered.
-If the parents are covering their rent, make sure they understand they will be on the line if their kids do damage to your property.
+If the parents are covering their rent, make sure they understand they also will be on the line if their kids do damage to your property.

 Should I cover any utilities when renting to college students?

 The short answer is “no” and the long answer is “it depends”.

 Covering utilities can be a benefit, but generally results in higher usage.
 Also, not covering utilities helps teach first-time independent dwellers responsibility and accountability to get bills paid on time.

 If you’re feeling generous and want to cover some utilities, consider amenities like wifi, where the cost will be the same every month, regardless of usage.